cssconf/2018.cssconf.eu/contents/copy/menu/main.md

 ---
 title: Food at the conference
 introText: >
   Get a peek of the all vegetarian menu during CSSconf EU 2018!
-We will also offer vegan options and a dedicated childrens menu. 🍳🥗🍔
+We will also offer vegan options and a dedicated children's menu. 🍳🥗🍔
 introImage: food.jpg
 ---